naomilee-wr/VHProcesses/ProcessesProcedures/CoreDev/Verification/TestProcessGuideline.rst

 - Weekly regression test
 - Sprint regression test

-New test cases for new features will be added into nightly, weekly or sprint regression test
+New test cases for new features will be added into nightly, weekly or sprint regression test.

 **Nightly Test**
 ~~~~~~~~~~~~~~~~~

 Nightly Test Strategy
 ``````````````````````

 - Full nightly test (include 5As and real target) on native spin

 - 5As nightly test on both native and Helix spin

 Nighty Test Report
 ```````````````````

 - Submit “vx7-project” to receive the nightly report of VxWorks

 |image2|

 **Weekly Test** (Native only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Weekly Test Strategy
 ``````````````````````

 - Execute all automation regression tests every week

 Weekly Test Report
 ```````````````````

 - Weekly test report could be accessed from LTAF

 |image3|